 A majority of these are news websites, but also included are platforms that can be used to access blocked sites or that allow for anonymous browsing and communication.

 The affected websites include sites like Mada Masr, the financial newspaper Al Borsa, and Huffington Post Arabic.
 Twelve websites linked to Al Jazeera were also been blocked.
 Medium, the online publishing platform, was also banned.
 The outage also affected Tor, the free software that provides users with online anonymity, and Tor bridges, which helps users circumvent the blocking of Tor itself.
-The website of the Open Observatory of Network Interference (OONI), an international network that monitors internship censorship and surveillance, was also blocked.“Even in the darkest days of the repressive Mubarak era, the authorities didn’t cut off access to all independent news sites”
+The website of the Open Observatory of Network Interference (OONI), an international network that monitors internship censorship and surveillance, was also blocked.

 The growing censorship comes as the government says it’s cracking down on websites that are “publishing false information” and “supporting terrorism.”
 (Link in Arabic) Egypt is currently in the midst of a three-month state emergency, following twin attacks on churches that killed almost 50 people in April.

 The country is also part of a Saudi-led coalition that has put a blockade on Qatar, demanding, among other things, the closure of the Doha-based Al Jazeera media network which it considers to a be a propaganda tool for Islamists.
 The government of president Abdel Fattah el-Sisi is also embroiled in a maritime demarcation agreement over its decision to vote on the transfer of two islands in the Red Sea to Saudi Arabia—a move that has angered many Egyptians.